RedisLabs/redislabs-docs/content/rs/references/rladmin.md

         [ commit ]
 ```

-This command will migrate endpoints for databases to the node where the majority of the shards reside.
+This command migrates database endpoints to the node where the majority of the shards reside.

 ### `node`